EventGhost/EventGhost/_build/data/docs/writing_plugins.rst

    to panel.sizer, but therefore you need more knowledge of wx.Sizers.)
 #.
 Then you call panel.Affirmed() in a loop.
 This method of the panel will
    finish the setup of the dialog and display it to the user.
-If the user dismisses the dialog with the cancel button, this method will return False and you are done.
+If the user dismisses the dialog with the :guilabel:`Cancel` button, this method will return False and you are done.
 #.
 If panel.Affirmed() returns True, you have to return the current settings
    the user has made through panel.SetResult(...).
 In this case we get the current setting of the text box by using GetValue() on it.